COLLETON COUNTY, S.C. — The murder trial in the deaths of Maggie and Paul Murdaugh is underway.

 Now, Murdaugh is standing trial for the murders.
 If convicted, he faces lifetime in prison without parole.
 Once that trial is finished, Murdaugh will face a separate trial for the alleged financial crimes.

 Those financial crimes are separate from this upcoming murder trial.
 Last month, prosecution was pushing for the alleged financial crimes to be used as evidence in potential motive for the murders.
-The defense fought this, and a decision hasn’t been released yet.
+The defense fought this, but the judge allowed.

-We will have coverage from Colleton County starting Monday, so make sure to watch News 19 for all you need to know.
+We will have coverage from Colleton County, so make sure to watch News 19 for all you need to know.